MarkMichon1/BitGlitter-Python/README.md

 efficiency, but at the same time a lot more susceptible to read failures if the files are shrunk, or otherwise distorted.

-`blockHeight=45` sets how many blocks tall the frame will be, by default this is set to 54 (which along with `blockWidth`, creates a perfect 1080p sized frame).
+`blockHeight=45` sets how many blocks tall the frame will be, by default this is set to 45 (which along with `blockWidth`, creates a perfect 1080p sized frame).

-`blockWidth=80` sets how many blocks wide the frame will be, by default this is set to 96.
+`blockWidth=80` sets how many blocks wide the frame will be.
+By default this is set to 96.

 `framesPerSecond=30` sets how many frames per second the video will play at, assuming argument `outputMode = "video"`.
 Currently, 30fps and 60fps are accepted.